girisukinkar/Frontend/Readme.md

 Macbook Retina display has high resolution which uses 2 physical pixels to display 1 pixel thats why they are called 2x Screens

 ## Responsive images when to use them
-the way to use them
+Best way is to use sprite images